-Video segments with the corresponding bird's eye view (BEV) visualization, including the trajectories of ego and nearby vehicles, were provided to annotators.
-Annotators were then asked to label a vehicle's action corresponding to the dominant behavior during the video segment.
+Video segments with the corresponding bird's-eye view (BEV) visualization, including the trajectories of the ego and nearby vehicles, were provided to annotators.
+Annotators were asked to label a vehicle's action corresponding to the dominant behavior during the video segment.
 Accordingly, only one action label was assigned to a vehicle per segment.
-The following set of eight action categories were used for TAD: 1) traveling straight at constant speed, 2) stopping, 3) stopped, 4) starting, 5) turning left, 6) turning right, 7) changing lanes to the left, and 8) changing lanes to the right.
-In addition to the TAD benchmark, the vehicle-action annotations are released as a standalone resource and can be used to evaluate vehicle action recognition.
+The eight action categories used for TAD are: 1) traveling straight at constant speed, 2) stopping, 3) stopped, 4) starting, 5) turning left, 6) turning right, 7) changing lanes to the left, and 8) changing lanes to the right.
+In addition to the TAD benchmark, the vehicle-action annotations are released as a standalone resource that can be used to evaluate vehicle action recognition.

 The final step of the annotation pipeline generates a JSON-formatted source file that stores the object and action labels per segment.
-These files constituted the raw materials that were used to construct the TAD question-answer set.
+These files constituted the raw materials used to construct the TAD QA set.